thephpleague/plates/source/templates/syntax.md

 Syntax
 ======

-While the actual syntax you use in your templates is entirely your choice (it's just PHP after all), I suggest the following syntax guidelines to help keep templates clean and legible.
+While the actual syntax you use in your templates is entirely your choice (it’s just PHP after all), I suggest the following syntax guidelines to help keep templates clean and legible.

 ## Guidelines

 - Always use HTML with inline PHP.
 Never use blocks of PHP.
 - Always escape potentially dangerous variables prior to outputting using the built-in escape functions.
-More on escaping [here](/escape).
+More on escaping [here](/extensions/escape/).
 - Always use the short echo syntax (`<?=`) when outputting variables.
 For all other inline PHP code, use full the `<?php` tag.
 Do not use [short tags](http://us3.php.net/manual/en/ini.core.php#ini.short-open-tag).
 - Always use the [alternative syntax for control structures](http://php.net/manual/en/control-structures.alternative-syntax.php), which are designed to make templates more legible.
 - Never use PHP curly brackets.